bhctest123/soberlivingappcom-new/src/content/blog/the-smart-way-to-open-a-sober-living-home-in-washington.md

 ---
-title: 'The Smart Way to Open a Sober Living Home in Washington<br/>'
+title: 'The Smart Way to Open a Sober Living Home in Washington'
 description: 'Learn the smart way to open a sober living home in Washington (WA).
 Get key insights & strategies (Aug 2022 guide).'
 date: 2022-08-03
 author: "Ben Weiss"